lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

-# Request access to dataset hosted by Zenodo.
+# Request Access to Data Hosted by Zenodo.
 Create a zenodo account: https://zenodo.org/ you can login using your github account.\
 Confirm your email attached to your zenodo account by clicking the link in the email sent to you by zenodo.\
 Go to: https://zenodo.org/record/8277338. \
 Request access to the data.\

-# Install the following python packages:
+# Install the Following Python Packages:
 ```
 pip install cooler
 pip install cooltools